victorfariasoliveira/angular-9-testing-app/README.md

 regression tests for any web applications.

 - It allows us to test our application just like a real user because it runs the test using an actual browser.

+## Cucumber Framework

+- Cucumber is a tool that supports Behaviour-Driven Development(BDD).

+- Cucumber is Open Source software.

+- Cucumber reads executable specifications written in plain text and validates that the software does what those specifications say.

+- The specifications consists of multiple examples, or scenarios.

+- Gherkin is a set of grammar rules that makes plain text structured enough for Cucumber to understand.